intarchboard/draft-chokepoints/draft-iab-chokepoints-latest.md

 Similarly, the specifications that describe the Internet and the Web form another potential choke point, since they mediate how most people use the Internet.
 For these, standardization is overseen by the World Wide Web consortium and the IETF, both of whom subscribe to [open standards principles](https://open-stand.org/infographic-the-benefits-of-open-standards/).

 Together, these architectural principles and corresponding practices assure that no one person, business or government can control the entire Internet.

+## Plausible Replaciblilty

+[EDITOR'S NOTE: discuss the case of "big red buttons": if it is impossible to avoid a choke point in the architecture such as a single trust root, design the governance around the choke point such that (1) governance is split from execution and (2) execution can be switched to another entity.
+This option should be designed in such a way that the disruption caused by exercising it would be small enough to make the threat plausible.]

 ## External Regulation